ErikBuer/SimpleGui.jl/docs/src/Components/container.md

 ![Container](container.png)

-You can add a child component to a cointainer, as such
+You can add a child component to a cointainer, as such:

 ``` @example HorizontalSliderExample2
 using Element